opensumi/docs/docs/develop/basic-design/core-modules.en.md

 ## Introduction to Core Modules

 OpenSumi contains dozens of modules, while we don't need to reach every module in development.
-In general, we ought to have some basic understanding of the following modules.
+In general, we ought to have some basic understanding on following modules.

 ### Core Browser

-Core-browser is meant to manage part of the front end of OpenSumi at runtime, including the front-end's `ClientApp` and `Contribution` mechanism.
+Core-browser is meant to manage part of the OpenSumi frontend at runtime, including the front-end's `ClientApp` and `Contribution` mechanism.
 In addition, core-Browser is also responsible for initiating the RPC connection with the back end, and  **cannot be hot-plugged**.

 ### Core Node